nicholaspung/distraction-free-api/logic.md

-# Logic
+# Use Cases

-## Save titles to db
+## Save reddit posts to db

+- Get Reddit posts every 15th minute of every hour
-- Get titles from reddit
+- Get posts from reddit on a daily schedule (~700 rows of data from Reddit)
-- Insert titles into db, if titles is already in db, do nothing

-## Get posts from db
+## Auto delete Reddit Posts after 7 days

+- Exactly 7 days from initial load, find data where date difference > 7, and delete
+  - Do for both master_posts and posts table

+## Titles

+- When user adds a title, add to 'Titles' table
+- When user deletes a title, delete from 'Titles' table
+  - Also delete title from 'Posts' table
+- When user loads page, get titles from 'Titles' table

+## Posts

+- When user has initial load on page for first day, do a join between 'Users', 'Titles', and 'Master Posts' tables
-- Join users/titles/posts and query from db where read boolean equal to false
+  - This is then added to the 'Post' table and sent over to user, and filtered to where read boolean equal to false

-## Update seen posts

-- Update seen post to have read boolean equal to true

-## Auto delete posts after every 15 days

-- Posts must have a created_at field

-## Save posts for all users to query
+  - User has a 'last_queried' field that is then used to minimize amount of searching needed to do
+- When user decides to reload reddit posts, they can request it again
+  - User also has option to check or uncheck if they want the latest posts everytime they load the page
+- When user has marked a post read, update posts table